Logiqx/gps-details/docs/devices/coros/windsurfing/windsurfing-sony/README.md

 The COROS APEX Pro (red) still appears to be using the positional data for speeds, exhibiting somewhat elevated maximum speeds.

-This is undesirable because people within the speedsurfing community also use the windsurfing mode, prone to inaccuracies.
+This is undesirable because people within the wider community also use the windsurfing mode, prone to inaccuracies and spikes.

 ![v-3-0510-0-coros](img/v-3-0508-0-apex-pro-wsurf.png)

-The Garmin vivoactive 4 (red) appears to be capturing the speed data from the Sony GNSS chipset, which is better than the positional data.
+The Garmin vivoactive 4 (red) is capturing the speed data from the Sony GNSS chipset, which is better than the positional data.

-The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds (flat spots).
+The Garmin is working as well as can be expected for a watch using the Sony GNSS chipset, noting the propensity for repeated speeds / flat spots.

 ![v-3-0508-0-va-4-wsurf](img/v-3-0508-0-va-4-wsurf.png)